badramattack/badram/README.md

 ```
 memmap=nn$ss
 ```
 This will mark region `ss` to `ss+nn` as reserved.
-Note that using this parameter in GRUB requires escaping the `$` ad `\$`.
+Note that using this parameter in GRUB requires escaping the `$` as `\$`.
 If you enter it through `/etc/default/grub`, you also have to escape the `\`:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="memmap=nn\\\$ss"
 ```

 ### Finding aliases

-You can use `find-alias-individual` to find the aliases for each memory region on you system.
+You can use `find-alias-individual` to find the aliases for each memory region on your system.
 This tool will produce an `aliases.csv` file, which can be later used to find the alias of any address on your machine.

 ## Cite